luisdiaz1997/jax-js/FEATURES.md

 ## [`jax.nn` module](https://docs.jax.dev/en/latest/jax.nn.html)

 These provide basic helpers for neural networks, though it falls short of a full "neural network framework" like `torch.nn.Module`.
-Thinking of trying to port an API like [Equinox](https://github.com/patrick-kidger/equinox) under the jax-js namespace as well, althuogh it would need substantial changes to work well in JavaScript.
+Thinking of trying to port an API like [Equinox](https://github.com/patrick-kidger/equinox) under the jax-js namespace as well, although it would need substantial changes to work well in JavaScript.

 **Activation functions:**